The Synthesizer (Part 2)

 A synthesizer, in general, has the same two components as virtually any other instrument: a generator and a resonator.
-To provide an analogy, let’s consider the violin.
-On the violin, the strings and bow are the generators and the body of the instrument is the resonator.
+To provide an analogy, let's consider the violin.
+The strings and bow are the generators on the violin, and the instrument's body is the resonator.
 Likewise, the oscillator on a synthesizer is the generator, while the filter is the resonator.

 Analog synthesizers produce sounds by altering electric voltages.
 The oscillator shapes the voltage to generate a constant pitch at a specific frequency, determining the fundamental waveform that will be processed further.
 Piano-style keys, a moving pitch wheel, or another tool on the synthesizer's interface can control the oscillator.